Navigation receiver with Wi-Fi®

 Wireless Audio Streaming (w/ Metadata Display): The Kenwood DNN770HD also supports wireless audio playback (AD2P) and control (AVRCP) of a Bluetooth enabled audio player or smartphone.
 The DNN770HD will be able to control basic playback functions of your Bluetooth device's stored music; such as Play/Pause, Skip Next/Previous, Fast Forward/Rewind and Random/Repeat.
 The head unit will also display your stored music's song information; such as Artist name and Song/Album title.
 The DNN770HD also supports audio streaming of music apps downloaded on your smartphone with metadata display and limited control.
 Advanced music control of your music apps will still need be done via your Bluetooth-enabled smartphone.
 When an incoming call or outgoing call is in progress from your Bluetooth enabled mobile phone, audio streaming will be paused so you can take your call.
 Once the call is finished, your streaming music will resume.

-Siri Digital Assistant Control: When paired and connected with an iPhone 4S/5 via Bluetooth (not USB), the Kenwood DNN770HD has the ability to access Siri through its front-panel controls and external microphone.
+Siri Digital Assistant Control: When paired and connected to an iPhone with Siri via Bluetooth (not USB), the Kenwood DNN770HD has the ability to access Siri through its front-panel controls and external microphone.
 Simply press-and-hold down on the head unit's "VOICE/TEL" button to engage Siri and use the included microphone to communicate with Siri.
 Siri's voice will heard through your vehicle's speakers.
 All Siri functions including hands-free calling, music search, setting reminders, text-messaging, audible navigation, and more can be done through the DNN770HD and its microphone.
 The head unit's LCD touchscreen will only display hands-free calling and Bluetooth audio information (all other functions of Siri are only audible through the Kenwood DNN770HD; visual data will still need to be viewed from your iPhone device).

 Bluetooth Detailed Settings: The DNN770HD offers the following Bluetooth Detailed Settings, so you can configure the unit to suit your needs.